The process of making or becoming sound or healthy. To effect a cure; cleanse; purify.

 I wanted to address these problems in a direct way.
 Thus, I formed Soul Liberation Healing & Wellness, a socially conscious brand that explores not only the sacred practice of Yoga but many other holistic practices through the Afrocentric lens of Black identity and culture.
 Through this platform, I work to make Black and QTPOC communities aware that Yoga and Self-positive, holistic wellness is indeed open to them.
 I want people who look and live like me to see more Yoga and wellness teachers who look and live like them.
 And I want people to know that Yoga serves not just the body, but the heart, mind, and spirit as well.

-Professionally trained through two separate 200-hour programs, I am an certified Yoga teacher in both modern Hatha Yoga (Kiesha Battles, I AM YOGA School) and Kemetic Yoga (Yirser Ra Hotep, YogaSkills School of Kemetic Yoga).
-I am registered with Yoga Alliance as an E-RYT and a Continuing Education Provider.
-I incorporate the traditional eight-limbed path of Raja Yoga, which gives my teaching style a meditative feel.
+Professionally trained through two separate 200-hour programs, I am a Certified Yoga teacher (CYT-400) in both modernized Hatha Yoga (Kiesha Battles, I AM YOGA School, 2017) and Kemetic Yoga (Yirser Ra Hotep, YogaSkills School of Kemetic Yoga, 2017).
+I am registered with Yoga Alliance as an Experienced Registered Yoga Teacher and a Continuing Education Provider (E-RYT and YACEP), and will be pursuing certification in Yoga of 12 Step Recovery in the spring of 2020.

-An energy worker, I am a Second Degree Reiki practitioner (Asha Sims, Ashakti Wellness), as well as a Certified Spiritual Life Coach (World Coach Institute).
-Academically, I have a Bachelor’s of Art degree in the dual fields of psychology and sociology (UNC-Greensboro) and a Graduate Certificate in women and gender studies (UNC-Charlotte).
+An energy worker, I am a Second Degree Reiki practitioner (Asha Sims, Ashakti Wellness, 2017), as well as a Certified Spiritual Life Coach (World Coach Institute, 2011).
+Academically, I have a Bachelor’s of Art degree in the dual fields of psychology and sociology (UNC-Greensboro, 2005) and a Graduate Certificate in women and gender studies (UNC-Charlotte, 2014).
 I combine all of these areas of scholarship and more to provide a well-rounded and informed approach to teaching holistic wellness.